 People with anaplasmosis may also develop anemia, low white blood cell counts, low platelet counts, and elevated liver enzymes.

 Anaplasmosis can be a serious illness.
 Thirty-six percent of cases in Vermont are hospitalized for their illness.
 If not detected and treated promptly, anaplasmosis can be fatal in older patients and people with other health problems.

 Anyone can get anaplasmosis, but older individuals and those with compromised immune systems are most at risk.
 In Vermont, anaplasmosis affects older individuals and males more commonly than females.

 Anaplasmosis has been reported more frequently in Vermont.
 During 2008-2010, three or fewer cases were reported each year.
-Case counts have increased each year since 2011, with the highest number of cases reported in 2017.
+Case counts have increased since 2011, with the highest number of cases reported in 2019.

 Like Lyme disease, the risk for contracting anaplasmosis is highest during summer months.
 However, unlike Lyme disease, the risk for anaplasmosis increases again in the autumn.